 A woman’s body undergoes significant change throughout pregnancy and after labor and delivery.
-During the transition into motherhood women are faced with hormone changes as well as physical changes that can result in musculoskeletal concerns that may not present immediately after the baby is born.
-Because it’s so common for mamas to have pain, weakness and/or abdominal separation during pregnancy and postpartum, many women accept these issues as something that just comes along with having children.
+During the transition into motherhood, women are faced with hormone changes as well as physical changes that can result in musculoskeletal concerns that may not present immediately after the baby is born.
+Because it’s so common for mamas to have pain, weakness, and/or abdominal separation during pregnancy and postpartum, many women accept these issues as something that comes with having children.
 However, each of these issues can often be treated postpartum and prevented pre-pregnancy and even during pregnancy:

 Lower back pain

 Sciatic nerve pain

 Pubic symphysis dysfunction

 Excessive joint mobility